 Join the Friends of the Petaluma River team!
-We are a dynamic and committed group working to celebrate and conserve the Petauma River & Watershed.
+We are a dynamic and ommitted group working to celebrate and conserve the Petauma River & Watershed.
 We are currently looking for new friends for the following position/s:

 Petaluma Watershed Intern

 Friends of the Petaluma River is a nonprofit organization that works to improve access, education and conservation efforts in the Petaluma Watershed.
 We are seeking an intern to lead planning and outreach for our community river cleanups and/or help coordinate conservation programming at our David Yearsley River Heritage Center.
 We are seeking an intern who can work well as part of a team but also be self-motivated.
 Internship duties may include native plant surveying, tending of native habitat and resources, River Heritage Center maintenance, community outreach, data entry, communications, writing, marketing, acting as a liaison with community organizations and local educators and general event planning.

 Internships are for a minimum of three months and will involve 5-10 hours of work per week.
 A $750.00 – $1500.00 stipend is available upon completion.

 Interested applicants should send a cover letter and resume to firstname.lastname@example.org